 Based in Wiltshire, Somerset and Cornwall, in the heart of one of the greatest centers of Neolithic, Gaelic and Gothic cultures, we will walk these ancient temples, explore the symbolism, myths and subtle energies, every so often practicing dry English wit, and sharing observations at various ‘research facilities’, otherwise known as pubs.

 I personally design these tours to disconnect you from the modern world as much as it’s possible, to give you an opportunity to experience the sites at their best.
-Cellphones, iPads, Blackberries, lingonberries are banned, and the schedule attempts to avoid crowds.
+Cellphones, iPads, Blackberries, lingonberries are banned, during travel and site visits, and the schedule attempts to avoid crowds.
 Unlike other tours we generally leave after 9 am, often we have entire sites to ourselves, with the emphasis on plenty of personal time.
-In the evenings, well, we return late, when stimulating conversation and the pint glass are empty.
+In the evenings, well, we return to the hotel late, when stimulating conversation is done and the pint glass is empty.

 During our quest we will visit:

 Avebury, the largest stone circle in the world, and its mile-long ceremonial stone avenue;